Zaptopod4001/StateMachinePatrol/README.md

 * If agent catches the player it will stop

-* Note: implementation is not in any way optimized, it is exists only to demonstrate how this particular FSM could be used.
+* Note: example code is not in any way optimized, it is exists only to demonstrate how this particular FSM could be used

 ## Classes